rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/JobInfoRequestDetails.md

 ### JobInfoRequestDetails
-Additional information needed to fetch the status of the job.
-At most one field may be populated.
+Additional information to be supplied alongside the job info request.
+At most one field must be populated; others must be empty, depending on the type of job being queried.

 - unmountInfo: UnmountInfo
   - Populate for `UNMOUNT_ORACLE` jobs.